Sorry, you need to enable JavaScript to visit this website.

 The Flemish Youth Council is the official advisory council for the Flemish Government on all areas that affect children, young people and their organizations in Flanders.
 They ensure that the voice of children and young people reaches out to policymakers and defend the interests of youth work organizations in Flanders and Europe.

 The Flemish ministers must seek the advice of the Flemish Youth Council every time they want to take decisions that have an impact on children and young people.
 But the Flemish Youth Council also provides advice on its own initiative.
 In committees, working groups and other meetings, they prepare positions and advice.
 Each opinion then passes through the advisory council of the Flemish Youth Council, which consists of 16 elected youth and youth work advisers.
 The advisers deliver the final result to the Flemish government.
 In this way, everyone can take into account the wishes and needs of Flemish youth and the interests of youth work.
 And this with one specific goal: to make policy in our country and far beyond more youth friendly.
-The Flemish Youth Council is supported by De Ambrassade vzw.
+The Flemish Youth Council is supported by the support centre for youth work and youth information, secretariat of the Flemish Youth Council (De Ambrassade vzw).
 It has developed a specific advice concerning the topic of ‘work’.

 Organizations with a special focus on young people

 Many organizations with a special focus on young people are commissioned to set up, support and monitor youth employment and entrepreneurship: the Ambrassade (support centre for youth work and youth information, secretariat of the Flemish Youth Council), nationally organized youth associations, and NGOs in the field of development co-operation.
-As part of the aforementioned work- and entrepreneurship-related objectives of the Youth and Children’s Rights Policy Plan 2020-2024, the Department of Youth subsidizes organizations, such as FormaatHaven and Bamm (the latter as part of a project on the professionalization of youth workers who support young people in their entrepreneurial actions).
-Other organizations who pay attention to work- and entrepreneurship-related topics for young people include Groep Intro and Jes.
+As part of the aforementioned work- and entrepreneurship-related objectives of the Youth and Children’s Rights Policy Plan 2020-2024, the Department of Youth subsidizes organizations, such as the umbrella organisation of open youth work initiatives (Formaat) and the cooperation for young entrepreneurs (Haven, also subsidized by VLAIO).
+Other organizations who pay attention to work- and entrepreneurship-related topics for young people include Group Intro (Groep Intro) and a youth organisation for young people in the cities of Antwerp, Brussels and Ghent (Jes).

 General distribution of responsibilities